Visual Arts Building 117 ~ 260-481-6709

 Admission to B.A.
 Program with a Major in Art and Design

 To earn the B.A., you must fulfill the requirements of Purdue University Fort Wayne (Regulations ) and the College of Visual and Performing Arts (Colleges ).
-Students within the fine arts B.A. must maintain a minimum 2.0 GPA within the Content Field (see below).
+Students within the Art and Design B.A. must maintain a minimum 2.0 GPA within the Content Field (see below).
 Students who wish to pursue the B.A.
 Art and Design can declare this major during the admissions process, or inquire within the Department of Art and Design if they wish to change to this major.
 Additionally, students who wish to pursue the following degrees will enter their program as B.A. students, until successful completion of their Foundation Courses, and passing the Second Year Portfolio Review:

 - B.A.
 Art Education